 The reward center of your brain is directly linked to your emotional dependence on sugar, and the sugar demons have a direct line to your emotions.
 So you know that when you are feeling sad, or elated, or bored, or stressed, that is when the demons will come.
 That’s the predictable part of the disease.

-So as I finish my dinner, I prepare for the inevitable showdown.
+So after I finish my dinner, I prepare for the inevitable showdown.
 The demons love to come this time of night.
 They tell me that I’m stressed about something that needs to get done tomorrow.
 It’s a hollow feeling.
 Like I’m empty even though I just ate.
-I’ve been here so many times already.
+I’ve been here so many times now.
 I know how to resist.
 I know how to win this fight.
 I will win this fight.

 But they whisper…